aleoncini/mrt/backend/README.md

 # backend project

+This is a Quarkus native application that operates REsT services to get and save data using a Mongo DB instance.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+After having pulled the cose to your local filesystem You can locally run your application in dev mode that enables live coding using:
 ```
 ./mvnw quarkus:dev
 ```